 Eukaryotic mRNAs are typically functionally monocistronic, with the 5’-most AUG determining the translation reading frame.
 However, AdV mRNAs, which span more than one ORF, are functionally polycistronic, employing non-standard mechanisms of translation initiation such as secSC usage and ribosome shunting (10, 22).
 AdVs use secondary AUGs as initiation codons for most E1b proteins and some E3 proteins.
 In fact, recent studies show that secSC usage is found transcriptome-wide.
 This is thought to occur because translation initiation at the first SC is inefficient, allowing downstream SCs to be employed (17).
 Ribosomal shunting or jumping mechanism is utilized for MLTU transcripts that have the TPL.
-This mechanism allows the ribosome to translocate to a downstream AUG, under the direction of the shunting elements in the TPL, even if a start codon in a good Kozak sequence context is bypassed.
+This mechanism allows the ribosome to translocate to a downstream AUG, under the direction of the shunting elements in the TPL, even if a SC in a good Kozak sequence context is bypassed.
 Thus, predicting the protein(s) expressed from an AdV mRNA is uncertain as any one of the AUGs may be selected (10, 22).
 Almost all the THEV transcripts in our data have the CP for several ORFs, some spanning as many as six ORFs.
 This supports the usage of these special ribosome initiation mechanisms as several predicted and novel ORFs found on mRNA in our data could not be translated using only the typical ribosome scanning mechanism.
 Interestingly, several distinct THEV mRNAs have identical CPs.
 This is also observed in human AdVs in a recent study (17).
 They proposed that this may permit protein production to be fine-tuned through alteration in the balance between different mRNA groups expressing that ORF.